Erotic asphyxiation

 Erotic asphyxiation (variously called asphyxiophilia, hypoxyphilia or breath control play) is the intentional restriction of oxygen to the brain for the purposes of sexual arousal.
 With a partner (or alone), the act often involves strangulation.
 The term autoerotic asphyxiation is used when the act is done by a person to themself.
 Colloquially, a person engaging in the activity is sometimes called a gasper.
 Erotic asphyxiation can lead to accidental death due to asphyxia.

-The erotic interest in asphyxiation is classified as a paraphilia in the Diagnostic and Statistical Manual of the American Psychiatric Association.
+In the Diagnostic and Statistical Manual of the American Psychiatric Association, and internationally it may be diagnosed as a paraphilic disorder, because it involves significant risk of injury or death.

 Physiology

 Practitioners describe a number of physiological responses including "pleasurable sensations/euphoria (81.7%), a head rush (43.8%), feeling like they could not breathe (43.0%), difficulty swallowing (38.9%), unable to speak (37.6%), and watery eyes (37.2%).
 About 15% had noticed neck bruising and 3% had lost consciousness from being choked."

 History

 The practice of autoerotic asphyxiation has been documented since the early 17th century.
 It was first used as a treatment for erectile dysfunction.
 The idea for this most likely came from subjects who were executed by hanging.

-Observers at public hangings noted that male victims developed an erection, sometimes remaining after death (a death erection), and occasionally ejaculated when being hanged.
+Observers at public hangings noted that male victims developed an erection, sometimes remaining after death (a death erection).